AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all contacts in the given contact `TYPE`.

-Format: `list`
+Format: `list TYPE`
 <!--
 ### Editing a person : `edit`